codedownio/sandwich/sandwich-site/docs/discovery.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Test discovery is the process of automatically finding test files, so you don't need to have to manually manage your imports and write out top-level test trees.
+Test discovery is the process of automatically finding test files, so you don't need to manually manage your imports and write out top-level test trees.

 For the purposes of this discussion, let's assume a somewhat complex test suite with different kinds of tests, laid out on disk like the following.
 The key point is that different groups of tests may require different contexts: for example, `UnitTests` have no dependencies but `SeleniumTests` require [Selenium](extensions/sandwich-webdriver) context.